timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2024-12-16
+# Objectives for Today 2024-12-17

-- Update the Key Performance Indicators
+- Physics of Tires & Terrible Brakes in ICE!
-- Updating the weekly plans.
+- What is the sprung mass of each of the wheels in TerribleBrakes Unity?
-- Writing the prefab article
+- How much does that differ from TerribleBrakes in ICE?
+(And how can we make it more similar!)
-- Physics of Tires & Terrible Brakes in ICE???
+- Maybe a diagnostic display for spring compression for each wheel on the vehicle diagnostics screen.

 ## Events / Notices / Coming Soon